Implementing Frontend Setting

 πββοΈ Ask Questionsβ

-If you have any questions about the steps so far, please ask in Discordβs #avalanche
+If you have any questions about the steps so far, please ask in Discordβs #avalanche channel.

 To make the help process smoother, include the following in your error report β¨